shrrynsh/shrrynsh.github.io/_posts/2025-06-23-svm-from-scratch.md

+---
+layout: post
+title: "Support Vector Machines – From Scratch"
+date: 2025-06-23
+author: "Shreyansh Modi"
+tags: [svm, optimization, paper-explained]
+---

 # Support Vector Machines

 - [ ] **SVMs ,What are they and why they are used?**

-SVM is one of the most powerful supervised learning algorithm primarily used for classification tasks.
+hi,SVM is one of the most powerful supervised learning algorithm primarily used for classification tasks.
 The main goal of SVM is to classify instances based on there relative position with a decision boundary which is a HYPERPLANE.
 Since a hyperplane is a linear decision boundary one might think SVM would only work for linearly separable cases, but no that's the beauty of SVMs they work pretty well for non-linearly separable cases as well .Let's explore more about SVMs in this blog.

 - [ ] **The Main Goal finding the optimal hyperplane.**